kolluri-rk/web-config-transform-buildpack/README.md

 #### 2. Create app manifest

 * Ensure your application has a pcf manifest file.
 If your application is in PCF already, you can create the manifest using the command `cf create-app-manifest [appname]`.
 Sample manifest below.
-* Add an environemnt variable to the manifest for each config item that will be used to replace the tokenized values.
+* Add an environment variable to the manifest for each config item that will be used to replace the tokenized values.
 Below is a sample added refering to the connection string example above.
 * Add a buildpack reference to the manifest (before the hwc buildpack) that will perform the token replacement on cf push action.
 Note: Please refer to https://github.com/cloudfoundry-community/web-config-transform-buildpack/releases to pull the latest version as appropriate. `XXX` refers to the version of buildpack.